Hicks photo

 Post-doc at UC Berkeley, 2016-2018; researcher at Citadel Securities since 2019

-Shiyi Wei (postdoc) Assistant Professor, University of Texas at Dallas, since August 2017
+Shiyi Wei (postdoc) Associate Professor, University of Texas at Dallas, since August 2017

 Aseem Rastogi Language-based Techniques for Practical and Trustworthy Secure Multi-Party Computations